Contact Us

 Fly to Posadas in the northwest and continue to the Iberá wetlands.

 This is a vast wilderness wetland in the province of Corrientes, about half the size of Wales.
-The open grasslands and marshes are in sharp contrast to the lush tropical rainforest further north towards Iguazú Falls.
-It affords wildlife viewing opportunities, especially near the lagoon, and is home to caiman, capybaras, otters, howler monkeys and over 350 species of birds.
+The open grasslands and marshes afford wonderful birding and wildlife viewing opportunities, especially near the lagoon.
+The region is home to caiman, capybaras, otters, howler monkeys and over 350 species of birds.

 Estancia Rincon del Socorro